 Talent adding Accutase to the flask

-and placing it in an incubator.
+-Talent placing it in an incubator.
 TXT: 1x Accutase is used as a cell detachment solution

+SCREEN: cells in flask

 Neutralize the Accutase solution by adding 5 milliliters of cell culture medium [1-TXT], aspirate the cells with a 10-milliliter serological pipette [2], and deposit them in a 15-milliliter conical tube [3].
 Centrifuge the tube at 800 g for 5 minutes at room temperature [4].